yeslogic/doodle/HELPERS.md

     chain(f, "x", keep_last(f1, compute(var("x"))))
 }

-/// Helper function for splicing together two seperate records, with the option to filter the fields included from each
+/// Helper function for splicing together two separate records, with the option to filter the fields included from each
 /// or reorder them internally, but not across the record as a whole (i.e. all fields from the first will strictly precede those of the second). pub fn merge_record_subsets<const N: usize, const M: usize>(first: (Expr, [&'static str; N]), second: (Expr, [&'static str; M])) -> Expr {
     let (first_expr, first_fields) = first;